Best Things to do in Madrid for the best trip ever

-Visitors will be rewarded with really nice weather, moderate temperatures and with the colorful trees and flowers in Madrid beautiful parks and gardens.
+In Autumn, visitors will be rewarded with really nice weather, moderate temperatures and with the colorful trees and flowers in Madrid beautiful parks and gardens.

 As a general rule, no matter the season, rain boots and umbrella should not be a priority in your luggage.